spraakbanken/swell-project/Normalization_guidelines.md

    ett fint hus &larr; Preferred change to obtain a proper noun phrase

-   och ligger i ett fint hus &larr; Bigger change
+   och ligger i ett fint hus   &nbsp; &larr; Bigger change

 3. Keep the form of the content word and change its surrounding context, rather than vice versa